A minimum of a lower second-class UK Bachelor's degree or an overseas qualification of an equivalent standard.

 Months of entry

-This programme will prepare students in line with the requirements of the Teachers’ Standards (2012) for the award of QTS.
-UCL works in partnership with around 350 primary schools, enabling students to fully prepare to be a primary teacher.
-Students learn to teach all the primary curriculum subjects, emphasising mathematics as a subject in its own right as well as the link between mathematics and other subject areas.
+This programme will prepare students for the award of Qualified Teacher Status (QTS) in line with the requirements of the Teachers’ Standards (2012) .
+UCL works in partnership with around 200 primary schools, enabling students to fully prepare to be a primary teacher.
+Students learn to teach all the primary curriculum subjects, with an emphasis on mathematics as a subject in its own right as well as the link between mathematics and other subject areas.

 Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at the UCL Institute of Education (IOE).